-The shortage of skilled engineers has a widespread effect on South Africa and the African continent at large, affecting the country’s functioning in the globalised business environment and economy.
+The shortage of skilled electrical engineers has a widespread effect on South Africa and the African continent at large, affecting the country’s functioning in the globalised business environment and economy.
 Studying Electrical and Electronic Engineering will give you the opportunity to gain skills and knowledge that are in high demand, making you sought after by many potential employers.
 There is also significant demand for Electrical and Electronic Engineers in most countries around the world.
 The programme will open opportunities for you to work anywhere in the world.

 You will be well-prepared to enter into the industry upon graduating, as, unlike traditional Engineering programmes, the IIE degree offered at IIE MSA will expose you to the role of Engineering in the real world as early as the first year of the programme.
-Our programme ensures that you are equipped with first-hand experience of the value that Engineering adds to improving the quality of lives in communities.
+Our electrical engineering programme ensures that you are equipped with first-hand experience of the value that Engineering adds to improving the quality of lives in communities.

-This qualification will provide you with the basic skills, knowledge and insights to reach a deeper understanding of managing the built environment, through the application of the principles learnt in the tertiary phase.
+This qualification will provide you with the basic electrical engineering skills, knowledge and insights to reach a deeper understanding of managing the built environment, through the application of the principles learnt in the tertiary phase.

 To study Electrical and Electronic Engineering you can enrol for the Bachelor of Engineering in Electrical and Electronic Engineering degree offered at IIE MSA.
 If direct access to this degree is not possible, you can explore entry through the five-year extended Bachelor of Engineering in Electrical and Electronic Engineering degree or the Foundation Programme Engineering, also offered at IIE MSA.

-The programme is accredited by the Council on Higher Education (CHE) and endorsed by the Engineering Council of South Africa (ECSA).
+The electrical engineering programme is accredited by the Council on Higher Education (CHE) and endorsed by the Engineering Council of South Africa (ECSA).
 The outcomes of the degree are aligned to the Washington Accord, which allows for global recognition.

 Completing a Bachelor of Engineering in Electrical and Electronic Engineering degree at IIE MSA will prepare you for Engineering positions in private consultation firms, in development laboratories and in large and small private enterprises.
 You can be involved in the design, development, production, maintenance and marketing of electrical and electronic systems, subsystems and components.